-Due to comments made in our Ofsted inspection (April 2022), more students coming from KS2 with lower than expected levels of literacy and a change in leadership (English), our reading and literacy strategy has changed slightly.
-From September 2022, all year 7 & 8 students will have baseline reading and spelling tests.
-SEND will use Bedrock for reading interventions and Year 7/8 students will use the online differentiated reading and vocabulary programme in English lesson time.
+New 'Read & Succeed' strategy to be introduced from September 2023, all students in Y7 to 10 will have baseline reading and spelling tests.
+SEND will continue to use Bedrock for reading interventions and Year 7/8 students will use the online differentiated reading and vocabulary programme in English lesson time.